linen101/ticked-binary-search-trees/README.md

 We prove the cost of `set`, `get` methods on Red-Black Trees and the theorem of logarithmic height in the module `LLRBTree`.

 `LLRBTree` imports `RBTree`.

+## Auxiliary functions
+We verify properties on auxiliary functions

+#### Log
+We copy `Log2` module from [RTick](https://github.com/mathandley/RTick/blob/master/Log2.hs) to verify the logarithmic height property of Red-Black Trees and Left-Leaning Red-Black Trees.

+#### Functions_Types
+We include other auxiliary functions in `Functions_Types` module.